Austinmack-dev/Godot-Pong-Client/README.md

 # Godot-Pong-Client
-This is the player version of the game Pong.
+This is the player version of the networked game Pong.